oskardudycz/kandddinsky2024/README.md

 >
 > Describe aggregate flow, business rules first and invariants before implementation.
 >
 > Don't list or describe properties; just express them in code.
-Provide an example implementation using C# 11.
 >
 > Start with the main aggregate implementation, then put the rest of the entities' definitions.
 >
 > Write the whole code, including business logic and invariant checks.
 Provide aggregate and entities as separate code snippets.
 >
 > Remember that entities should also be broken into dedicated snippets.
 Business logic should be more complex than state assignments and basic ifs representing the fuzziness of a real project's outcome.
+>
+>  Provide an example implementation in C# 11.

 Now, go to your LinkedIn profile and add the Prompt Engineering skill!